-My band Sempervivi scheduled a local show at the fabled Al’s Bar for March 2020.
+My punk band Sempervivi scheduled a local show at the fabled Al’s Bar on the date March 2020.
 Some bands we were friends with based in Lexington and Louisville also joined the bill.
 I blocked off time in between my clients’ projects to draw up a special poster for this event.
 Since Josh, the singer and guitarist from Them God Damn Bangs, was an emphatic collector, I decided to create a Funko Pop poster design.
 This would be an ambitious effort that would allow me to flex my creative muscles and try some new techniques.
-It also was the first poster I had ever planned multiple variants for, so I was excited to spend all the time I could on it.
+Also, it was the first poster I had ever planned multiple variants for, so I was excited to spend all the time I could on it.

 Funko Pop poster design story – base toy and package templates